 Liver disease: Vitamin K is not effective for treating clotting problems caused by severe liver disease.
 In fact, high doses of vitamin K can make clotting problems worse in these people.

-Reduced bile secretion: People with decreased bile secretion who are taking vitamin K might need to take supplemental bile salts along with vitamin K to ensure vitamin K absorption.
+Reduced bile secretion: People with decreased bile secretion might not absorb vitamin K supplements very well.
+People with this condition might need to take supplemental bile salts along with vitamin K to improve absorption.

 Interaction Rating=Major Do not take this combination.

-Vitamin K is used by the body to help blood clot.
-Warfarin (Coumadin) is used to slow blood clotting.
-By helping the blood clot, vitamin K might decrease the effectiveness of warfarin (Coumadin).
+Vitamin K is used by the body to help the blood clot.
+Warfarin is used to slow blood clotting.
+By helping the blood clot, vitamin K might decrease the effects of warfarin.
 Be sure to have your blood checked regularly.
-The dose of your warfarin (Coumadin) might need to be changed.
+The dose of your warfarin might need to be changed.

-Vitamin A: In animals, high doses of vitamin A interfere with vitamin K’s ability to clot blood.
-But it’s not known if this also happens in people.
+Vitamin A: There is some concern that high doses of vitamin A might interfere with the effects of vitamin K. But it’s not clear if this is a big concern.

-Vitamin E: High doses of vitamin E (e.g. greater than 800 units/day) can make vitamin K less effective in clotting blood.
-In people who are taking warfarin to keep their blood from clotting, or in people who have low vitamin K intakes, high doses of vitamin E can increase the risk of bleeding.
+Vitamin E: High doses of vitamin E (e.g. greater than 800 units/day) can reduce the effects of vitamin K for blood clotting.
+In people who take warfarin, a blood thinner, or in people who have low vitamin K intakes, high doses of vitamin E can increase the risk of bleeding.